R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 As a developer, *OpenAlex* is the *Saint Graal*, [***right here***](https://github.com/J535D165/pyalex).
-The *Python* client for the *API* is well documented, with a lot of stars, and has a *MIT License*.
+The *Python* client for the *API* is well documented, with a lot of stars, and has an *MIT License*.
 Besides, no authentication is needed!
 It is possible to only use *OpenAlex* because it is internally using *Crossref* and *ORCID*.